openconfig/public/doc/network_instance_redistribution.md

  * Modifications to attributes of matching routes result in the imported routes in the destination protocol's RIB being modified, but do not modify the source protocol's RIB.

 It is expected that protocol-specific attributes (e.g., BGP communities) are set by such an import policy, allowing routes that are redistributed to carry information relating to their source (e.g., an IGP route may be tagged with a specific community using policy to indicate its provenance).

+In the absense of an import-policy for table-connections, default-import-policy should take effect.
+In the absence of both, no routes should be allowed to be redistributed.

 ## Examples of OpenConfig Network instance